okuvshynov/vimqq/README.md

 # Vim quick question (vim-qq)

-AI plugin for Vim with focus on chat, local model evaluation, code understanding and refinement, rather than providing autocomplete.
+AI plugin for Vim with focus on local model evaluation, code understanding and refinement, rather than providing autocomplete.

 While there are many copilot-like plugins for different IDEs/editor (cody ai, tabby, etc.), I couldn't quite find what I needed.
 The requirements I had were: